sciactive/pnotify/README.md

 This README is for **PNotify v4**. v4 isn't out yet, but it's got some huge changes.
 First of all, *jQuery is no longer required*. v4 doesn't require any libraries, actually.
 It's built using [Svelte](http://svelte.technology), which means it compiles down to vanilla JS.

 But v4 isn't even in the alpha stage yet.
-The only thing that works is PNotify Core and the Buttons module. *None* of the other modules work.
+The only thing that works is PNotify Core and the Buttons and Animate modules. *None* of the other modules work.

 # Getting Started